-2.4.6.
+2.4.4.
 Standby mode wake-up circuit

-The GD32F30x/GD32F403 series supports three low-power modes, namely sleep mode, deep-sleep mode and standby mode.
-The standby mode with the lowest power consumption is the standby mode, which requires the longest wake-up time.
-Wake-up from Standby mode can be woken up by the rising edge of the WKUP pin.
-At this time, there is no need to configure the corresponding GPIO, just configure the WUPEN bit in the PMU CS register.
-The WKUP wake-up pin reference circuit is designed as follows:
+The GD32F20x series supports three low-power modes, named sleep mode, deep-sleep mode and standby mode.
+The lowest power consumption is the standby mode, which requires the longest wake-up time.
+It can be woken up from standby mode by the rising edge of the WKUP pin.
+At this time, there is no need to configure the corresponding GPIO, just configure the WUPEN bit in the PMU_CS register.
+The WKUP pin reference circuit is designed as follows:

-Figure 2-21.
-Recommend Standby External Wake-up Pin Circuit Design
+Figure 2-19.
+Recommend Standby external wake-up pin circuit design

-Note: In this mode, attention should be paid to the circuit design.
-If there is a series resistance between PA0 and VDD, additional power consumption may be added.
+Note: In this mode, attention should be paid to the circuit design that If there is a series resistance between the WKUP pin and V{DD} , additional power consumption may be added.

 2.5.
-Download the debug circuit
+Download and debug circuit

-GD32F30x/GD32F403 series cores support JTAG debug interface and SWD interface.
+GD32F20x series cores support JTAG debug interface and SWD debug interface.
 The JTAG interface standard is a 20-pin interface, including 5 signal interfaces, and the SWD interface standard is a 5-pin interface, including 2 signal interfaces.